 Special circumstances.
 The Research Integrity Officer shall notify the cognizant Federal agency if any special circumstances may exist as delineated at 42 CFR (Code of Faculty Regulations) §93.318.

 To Deciding Official and other University officials.
 The Research Integrity Officer shall notify the Deciding Official whether the inquiry found that an investigation is warranted.
-In instances where the inquiry finds that in investigation is warranted, Deans and/or Center Directors and other University officials may be notified as required.
-A copy of the Inquiry Report will be provided.

 9.3.12 Documentation of Decision Not to Investigate